-Translate This Page ![]() | Hello again Otto here rambling around France :-) France has a bit of a rennaiscence going at the moment concerning beer.
-You may not think it, with all the wine that is drunk over there.
-There are, however, quite a few new micro breweries springing up and why not, as beer goes much better with cheese than wine does.
-The French beer revival is now in full flow to the point that around over 100 breweries have opened since 2000, with a wide variety of beer styles and brewing techniques.
+Until recently, beer drinkers in France who wanted to quaff anything with character had to be content with a limited number of foreign beers, mostly from Belgium.
+Microbrewers in the US and UK have been bucking tradition for decades now, and in doing so have revitalized an industry and gained legions of passionate customers.
+In more recent years, while craft beers have taken off in neighbouring countries like Denmark and Italy, France has lagged behind, content with its industrially-made Kronenbourg.
+That’s all changing.
+It seems that in France, craft beer has finally arrived.
+The French beer revival is now in full flow to the point that around over 150 breweries have opened since 2000, with a wide variety of beer styles and brewing techniques.
 Now it is possible to drink British-style real ale, German-style weissen bier, Belgian-style witbier and spiced beer, along with the traditional Alsace and bière de garde styles.
 A handful of tiny rural breweries have found the trend towards organic produce in France a real benefit, with a ready market for organically-accredited beers.
 The micro breweries are introducing the French to new, more interesting styles, such as the 'biere au malt whiskey' a reddish ale quite smoky and peaty.
 Also some brewers make a strong dark stout in the traditional style around 6%.
-Although almost half of all the breweries of France are in the highly populated and quite industrial regions of Nord/Pas-de-Calais and Alsace/Lorraine, the current trend is for new breweries to open in the rural provinces.
-Brittany is becoming a brewing centre of its own with over 16 breweries operating at last count, but the rest are scattered thinly around this huge country.
-(Click on the Map for more information on visiting France) |

-One brewery we visited on our trip at Easter in 2004 was a small micro brewery called 'Le Brewery' a producer of traditional beers using traditional recipes and techniques.
+A producer of traditional beers using traditional recipes and techniques.
 It is located on an old cider farm that dates back to an 11th Century forge.
 The brewery entered production in May 2001 and is run by an English couple Steve and Jane Skews.
 On our visit they were in the process of brewing a strong rich and warming stout called 'Odo'.
 This is a traditional English milk stout at 6.5% and is available in 75ml corked bottles and in cask form.
 This is one of our favourite beers.
 (We have been there twice now).

-Also during the visit STeve and Jane were preparing for a major French TV station to pay them a visit.
+Also during the visit Steve and Jane were preparing for a major French TV station to pay them a visit.
 Le Brewery brews a biere brune @ 5% called 'Conquerant' and a 'Blonde' bier @ 4.8%.
 Also, they brew seasonal biers and at the time of our visit a bier called 'Allies' celebrating the D-Day landings was available.

 A trip to the brewery is a grand day out, you get to see all around the brewery and to taste each of the brews.
 There is an outside bar with hand pumps on and you can play boules in the courtyard.
 Just past the bar area and over a bubbling brook and up a hill they have a field were they grow their own hops (3 varieties) There is a small shop were you can purchase bottles of bier and some small souvenirs.